Banyala: Death and burial

 When a Muinyala lost a family member, the bereaved built a hut around the grave.
 That is where they slept for a month.
 The dead were buried near their homesteads.
 There were no burial grounds for the clans.
 The dead would be buried in their homes.

 When a Munyala lost his father, he did not eat salt for four days.
 After the four days, he would shower in a swamp at 6:00 am.
 Then his niece would give him salt to eat.

 Language

 The Banyala speak a language known as "Lunyala".
 Most words begin with letter "O".
 For instance: "omwogyo", "Okwabayi", "Oliza".

 Religious beliefs

 Today

-The Roman Catholic and the Church of Uganda (or Anglican Church) are the two largest denominations among the Banyara.
-A very small percentage of the people are Muslim.
-Many still follow the traditional religions, and there is a high level of syncretism among those who go to church.
+The Roman Catholic and the Church of Uganda (or Anglican Church) are the two largest denominations among the Banyala.
+According to the 2002 Census of Uganda around 21.7% of Banyala are Roman Catholic and 53% are Anglican.
+In addition to being Roman Catholic and Anglican around 7.3% of Banyala are Pentecostal.
+Another 9.8% of the people are Muslim.
+Many still follow traditional religions, and there is a high level of syncretism among those who go to church.